Random matrix statistics and safety rest areas on interstates in the United States: Introduction and background

 Construction of the now over 46,000 mile U.S. Interstate Highway System formally commenced as part of the \textit{Federal-Aid Highway Act of 1956} (Pub.
 L. 84–627) \footnote{This act is often hailed as a major accomplishment of Eisenhower's two terms (e.g., \cite{Eisenhower,Smith}), although the final form of the bill that was signed into law diverged significantly from the original proposal Eisenhower had submitted one year earlier to Congress that was soundly voted down (e.g., Eisenhower promoted the use of bonds rather than the enacted tax model) \cite{Zug}.} (one year after Wigner's results were first published).
 A major goal for the act was to standardize road design and limit access to road services to better facilitate the transportation of goods, ideas, and people across state lines in a growing post-World War II economy.
 Part of this standardization included the construction of safety rest areas to compensate for the more limited access to local facilities.
-Original funding allocations for these projects (which are ongoing to this day) used a 90/10 split for federal and state budgets, while construction planning was handled locally by states .
-A variety of factors went into the selection of safety rest area location sites for each state, such as expected traffic flow, driver service needs, existing access to facilities, local (geographical, historical or cultural) attractions, and approximately 55 mile average spacings between sites (to match the contemporary national average distance covered in one-hour travel time) \cite{sra}.
-This resulted in site locations spaced so that they were neither too close to other sites or moderately sized cities, which could provide service facilities available through local businesses, and similarly they were not be too far from either \footnote{Interactions between safety rest area locations then also provide insight into the locations of major U.S. cities, which the interstate system was designed to support.}.
-This inherently introduces repulsive and attractive forces between site locations that we want to compare to the Wigner surmise.
+Original funding allocations for these projects (which are ongoing to this day) used a 90/10 split for federal and state budgets, while construction planning was handled locally by states. {Later reductions in federal spending in 1958 then offset the safety rest area construction and maintenance to primarily fall on the states until more funds were eventually allocated through the \textit{Highway Beautification Act of 1965} (Pub.
+L. 89–285).}